rushilma/thesis/1-introduction.typ

 To this degree, Korf developed alternatives known as the _complete greedy_ and _complete Karmarkar-Karp_ algorithms which, if run for exponentially long time, can find the globally optimal partition @korfApproximateOptimalSolutions1995 @korfCompleteAnytimeAlgorithm1998.
 This algorithm was later extended to multiway number partitioning @korfMultiwayNumberPartitioning2009.
 See also Michiels et al. for extensions to balaced multiway partitioning @michielsPerformanceRatiosDifferencing2003.
-()

-For the multidimensional VBP case, Spencer showed in 1985 that the worse-case discrepancy of the VBP was at most $6sqrt(N)$ for $d=N$ and $norm(bold(g)_i)_infinity <= 1$ for all $i$ @spencerSixStandardDeviations1985.
+For the multidimensional VBP case, Spencer showed in 1985 that the worse-case discrepancy of the VBP was at most $6sqrt(N)$ for $d=N$ and $norm(bold(g)_i)_infinity <= 1$ for all $1 <= i <= N$ @spencerSixStandardDeviations1985.
 However, his argument is an application of the probabilistic method, and does not construct such a solution.
 In the average case, Turner et al. proved that, under similar regularity assumptions on the $bold(g)_i$,@foot_nice the minimum discrepancy is $Theta(sqrt(N) 2^(-N slash d))$ for all $d <= o(N)$, with high probability @turnerBalancingGaussianVectors2020.
 For the regime $delta=Theta(N)$, Aubin et al. conjecture there exists an explicit function $c(delta)$ such that for $delta > 0$, then the discrepancy in the $d=delta N$ regime is $c(delta) sqrt(N)$ with high probability @aubinStorageCapacitySymmetric2019.
 To this end, Turner et al. also showed that for $d <= delta N$, one can achieve $O(sqrt(N) 2^(-1 slash delta))$ with probability at least 99% @turnerBalancingGaussianVectors2020.
 On the algorithmic side, they generalized the Karmarkar-Karp algorithm to VBP, which, for $2 <= d = O(sqrt( log N))$ finds partitions with discrepancy $2^(-Theta(log^2 N slash d))$, reproducing the gap of classical Karmarkar-Karp.
 On the other hand, in the superlinear regime $d >= 2 N$, this average-case discrepancy worsens to $tilde(O)(sqrt(N log(2d slash N)))$ @chandrasekaranIntegerFeasibilityRandom2013.
 Yet, many proposed algorithms can achieve similar discrepancies, which is believed to be optimal for $d >= N$ @spencerSixStandardDeviations1985 @bansalConstructiveAlgorithmsDiscrepancy2010 @lovettConstructiveDiscrepancyMinimization2012 @rothvossConstructiveDiscrepancyMinimization2016.
 (concluding sentence)

-== Hardness and Statistical-to-Computational Gaps
+== Algorithmic Hardness and Landscape Obstructions

-Many problems involving searches over random combinatorial structures (i.e., throughout high-dimensional statistics) are known to exhibit a statistical-to-computational gap.
-In the pure optimization setting, such gaps are exhibited in random constraint satisfaction @mezardClusteringSolutionsRandom2005 @achlioptasAlgorithmicBarriersPhase2008 @kothariSumSquaresLower2017, finding maximal independent sets in sparse random graphs @gamarnikLimitsLocalAlgorithms2014 @coja-oghlanIndependentSetsRandom2015, the largest submatrix problem @gamarnikFindingLargeSubmatrix2016 @gamarnikOverlapGapProperty2021a, and the $p$-spin and diluted $p$-spin models @gamarnikOverlapGapProperty2019 @montanariOptimizationSherringtonKirkpatrickHamiltonian2019 @chenSuboptimalityLocalAlgorithms2019.
-These gaps also arise in various "planted" models, such as matrix or tensor PCA @berthetComputationalLowerBounds2013 @lesieurMMSEProbabilisticLowrank2015 @lesieurPhaseTransitionsSparse2015 @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @arousAlgorithmicThresholdsTensor2020, high-dimensional linear regression @gamarnikSparseHighDimensionalLinear2019 @gamarnikHighDimensionalRegressionBinary2019,
-or the infamously hard planted clique problem @jerrumLargeCliquesElude1992 @deshpandeImprovedSumofSquaresLower2015 @mekaSumofsquaresLowerBounds2015 @barakNearlyTightSumofSquares2016 @gamarnikLandscapePlantedClique2019.

-Evidence of hardness:

-- Failure of MCMC: @huangStrongLowDegree2025 @jerrumLargeCliquesElude1992
-- Failure of AMP: @zdeborovaStatisticalPhysicsInference2016 @bandeiraNotesComputationaltostatisticalGaps2018
-- Reductions from planted clique - @berthetComputationalLowerBounds2013 @brennanOptimalAverageCaseReductions2019 @brennanReducibilityComputationalLower2019
-- Lower bounds agains Sum of Squares hierarchy: @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @raghavendraHighdimensionalEstimationSumofsquares2019 @barakNearlyTightSumofSquares2016
-- Lower bounds in statistical query model: @kearnsEfficientNoisetolerantLearning1998 @diakonikolasStatisticalQueryLower2017 @feldmanStatisticalAlgorithmsLower2016
-- Low degree methods, and low degree likelihood ratio: @hopkinsStatisticalInferenceSum2018 @kuniskyNotesComputationalHardness2019

-== Overlap Gap Property

 Classical algorithmic complexity theory -- involving classes such as P, NP, etc. -- is poorly suited to describing the hardness of random optimization problems, as these classes are based on the worst-case performance of available algorithms.
 In many cases, the statistically possible performance of solutions to random instances of these NP-complete problems will be far better than the worst-case analysis would suggest.
 How then, can we extend complexity theory to describe problems which, like the NPP, are hard on average?
+The past two decades of research have shown that many methods can provide evidence of this average-case hardness, such as the failure of Markov chain algorithms
+@jerrumLargeCliquesElude1992 @gamarnikAlgorithmicObstructionsRandom2021b @huangStrongLowDegree2025,
+the failure of approximate message passing (AMP) algorithms
+@zdeborovaStatisticalPhysicsInference2016 @bandeiraNotesComputationaltostatisticalGaps2018,
+or lower bounding performance against the Sum-of-Squares heirarchy or the statistical query model
+@hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @raghavendraHighdimensionalEstimationSumofsquares2019 @barakNearlyTightSumofSquares2016 @kearnsEfficientNoisetolerantLearning1998 @diakonikolasStatisticalQueryLower2017 @feldmanStatisticalAlgorithmsLower2016.

-One approach would be to prove random-case to worst-case reductions: if one shows that a polynomial-time algorithm for solving random instances could be used to design a polynomial-time algorithm for arbitrary instances, then assuming the problem was known to be in NP, it can be concldued that no such polynomial-time algorithm for the average case can exist @gamarnikOverlapGapProperty2021.
+One particularly interesting approach is to prove random-case to worst-case reductions: if one shows that a polynomial-time algorithm for solving random instances could be used to design a polynomial-time algorithm for arbitrary instances, then assuming the problem was known to be in NP, it can be concldued that no such polynomial-time algorithm for the average case can exist @gamarnikOverlapGapProperty2021.
+This method has been used to show hardness for sparse PCA, detecting planted independent subgraphs, and more by reducing to the random planted clique problem @berthetComputationalLowerBounds2013 @brennanOptimalAverageCaseReductions2019 @brennanReducibilityComputationalLower2019.
 To this extent, Hoberg et al. provided such evidence of hardness for the NPP by showing that a polynomial-time approximation oracle that achieved discrepancies around $O(2^sqrt(N))$ could give polynomial-time approximations for Minkowski's problem, the latter of which is known to be hard @hobergNumberBalancingHard2016.
 More recently, Vafa and Vaikuntanathan showed that the Karmarkar-Karp algorithm's performance was nearly tight, assuming the worst-case hardness of the shortest vector problem on lattices @vafaSymmetricPerceptronsNumber2025.
 Other conjectures suggested that the onset of algorithmic hardness was related to phase transitions in the solution landscapes, something which shown for random K-SAT, but this fails to describe hardness for optimization problems.